pasindu94/maka-cli/README.md

 or
 $ maka build --architecture os.linux.x86_64

-Copy the build to it's final home on the CentOS box.
+Copy the build to its final home on the CentOS box.

 Update Yum:
 	$ yum -y update